-Mo’Nique’s Inspirational Weight Loss Transformation: See Pics Of Her Then & Now
+Mo’Nique’s Amazing 50 Lb Weight Loss: See Pics Of Her Then & Now As She Weighs Under 200 Lbs

 There’s a whole lot less of Mo’Nique to love these.
-We’ve got pics of her absolutely astounding weight loss and incredible makeover.
+We’ve got pics of her absolutely astounding weight loss as she’s under 200 pounds for the first time in her adult life.

 Go Mo’Nique!
 The comedienne’s weight has fluctuated a lot over the years, and now she is rocking her best body ever at the age of 50.
 The Oscar winner took to her Instagram on April 4 to reveal an incredible weight loss with a super inspiring message.
 She posted a side-by-side of her on a red carpet at her heaviest next to a recent photo where she’s so slimmed down.
 Mo’Nique looks amazing in a pair of tight black leggings and a fitted grey t-shirt to show off her trim figure.
 Her race is almost unrecognizable as her jawline is tight and firm with no extra skin.